MadaraUchiha-314/LifeSim/README.md

 $ ./new_run_b.sh
 ```

-This wills start the simulation of the benchmarks indicated for the required number of epochs.
+This will start the simulation of the benchmarks indicated for the required number of epochs.

 Temperature, power & MTTF values
 ================================